 Sadly, some Maine Coon kittens are abandoned by irresponsible owners.
-If you keep in regular touch with the cat rescue shelters near you, making your request for a Maine Coon cat known to them, you maybe lucky enough to adopt a Maine Coon kitten should one becomes available.
+If you keep in regular touch with the cat rescue shelters near you, making your request for a Maine Coon cat known to them, you may be lucky enough to adopt a Maine Coon kitten should one becomes available.

 Maine Coons originate from Maine, United States.
-Therefore, readers living in United States should consider contacting rescue cats shelters in Northern America, where a higher number of Maine Coon kittens may be available.
+Therefore, readers living in the United States should consider contacting rescue cats shelters in Northern America, where a higher number of Maine Coon kittens may be available.

 Here are some reputable rescue shelters available in the United States, and United Kingdom: